AishahZulkifli/STQD6324_DATA_MANAGEMENT/Assignment_4/README.md

 ### Q3 - Cassandra
 Find the users who have rated at least 50 movies and identify their favourite movie genres.

-To answer this question, I used Apache Spark to process the data and Apache Cassandra to store the results.
+To answer this question, Apache Spark were used to process the data and Apache Cassandra to store the results.
 The process involves loading user ratings and movie genres data, processing it to find users who have rated at least 50 movies, and determining their favorite movie genres.
 **Steps:**

 1. **Data Loading:**